vargaloid/ansible_install_zabbix-agent/README.md

-# ansible-playbook.-add-zabbix-agent
+# ansible-playbook.zabbix-agent
 ansible-playbook.
 Add and configure zabbix-agent.

-Zabbix-agent 3.2 for CentOS 7 and Debian 8 only!
+Zabbix-agent 3.4 for CentOS 7 and Debian 8 only!

 Only for fresh installation!

 You have modify 2 files:
-1) add-zabbix-agent.yml --- "remote_user" and "hosts"
+1) zabbix-agent.yml --- "remote_user" and "hosts"
 2) roles/zabbix.agent/tasks/main.yml --- "line: 'ServerActive=XXX.XXX.XXX.XXX'" and "line: 'Server=XXX.XXX.XXX.XXX'" with your server ip-address

-Run: ansible-playbook add-zabbix-agent.yml --ask-sudo-pass
+Run: ansible-playbook zabbix-agent.yml --ask-sudo-pass

+Version 0.05
+ - changed installtion zabbix-agent version from 3.2 to 3.4
+ - Zabbix Vulners plugin installation
+ - yml file was rename to zabbix-agent.yml

 Version 0.04
  - added zabbix-agent installation